ishi0026/portfolio/README.md

 card animation delete in specific one →　change class name to avoid move top page's cards → card size optimize in each png?(animate showed difference)  → ok? animation not required in rubrics

+if possible, icon:ok and favicon make rounded → favicon need to be circle by default image?

 ==